Skip to main content

 Mental Maintenance

 Sometimes there isn’t anything physically wrong, but you don’t feel right.
 SFCHC’s mental health professionals can help you feel more prepared to handle whatever comes your way.
-We offer counseling services to help you find what works for you.
+We offer counseling, support groups, and other services to find what works for you.

-Kids are back in school.
-Holiday travel will be here before you know it.
+Kids are back in school and holiday travel will be here before you know it.
 Don’t leave insurance enrollment to the last minute.
 Make sure your coverage, checkups, and vaccinations are up to date, all with the help of SFCHC.
-It’s another way to have one less thing to stress about.
+It’s another way we help you have one less thing to stress about.

 You Might Also Enjoy...